jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 (INSERT UML DIAGRAMS)

 GameCenter:
 > This class is responsible for saving and storing played games, and has methods for retrieving these games.
-Additionally it can create and end games as needed
+> Additionally it can create and end games as needed.

 PlayerLobby:
-> This class is responsible for containing players that have logged in, and can add and remove players as needed
+> This class is responsible for containing players that have logged in, and can add and remove players as needed.

 ### Model Tier